antoinevg/hello_ockam_embedded/README.md

 ```
 Nucleo-H745

-Loking at top of board with USB on top:
+Looking at top of board with USB on top:

     [ - CN8 -------------------------------------------------- ]